 The biggest reason for this difference is that we ended up using our Instant Pot, laptops, and hair dryer much less often than we anticipated.
 But the most important thing is that even on our most heavy usage days, we never used more power than we estimated using the spreadsheet calculator.
 And this means we should almost never run out of power during van life (since we also used the calculator to determine our solar wattage size).

 Speed Up Your Electrical Install With Our Free eBook

 Conclusion: Size Your Camper Van Electrical System In Advance

 We hope this article has helped inform and inspire you to begin building your own camper van electrical system.

 Once you have properly sized your battery bank, you may be wondering how many watts of solar panels you need to help keep your batteries regularly and sufficiently charged.

 We discuss this in our next post: Determining The Size Of Your Solar Array.

-If you have any questions or comments after reading our campervan battery and solar post, please let us know in the comments below!
+If you have any questions or comments after reading this leisure battery sizing post, please let us know in the comments below!